lobocv/simplerr/README.md

 The `SimpleError` allows you to easily:

 - Apply an error code to any error.
 Choose from a list of standard codes or [register](https://pkg.go.dev/github.com/lobocv/simplerr#Registry) your own.
-- Register `func(err) *SimpleError` conversion functions to easily convert to `SimpleErrors` using `Convert()`.
+- Register `func(err) *SimpleError` conversion functions to easily convert `errors` to `SimpleErrors` using [`Convert()`](https://pkg.go.dev/github.com/lobocv/simplerr#Convert).
 - Automatically translate `simplerr` (including custom codes) error codes to other standardized codes such as `HTTP/gRPC`.
-- Attach key-value pairs to errors to be used with structured loggers.
+- Attach key-value pairs to errors that can be used with structured loggers.
-- Attach custom attributes similar to the `context` package.
+- Attach and check for custom attributes similar to the `context` package.
-- Capture stack traces at the point the error is raised.
+- Automatically capture stack traces at the point the error is raised.
-- Mark errors as `silent` so they can be skipped by logging middleware.
+- Mark errors as [`silent`](https://pkg.go.dev/github.com/lobocv/simplerr#SimpleError.Silence) so they can be skipped by logging middleware.
-- Mark errors as `benign` so they can be logged less severely by logging middleware.
+- Mark errors as [`benign`](https://pkg.go.dev/github.com/lobocv/simplerr#SimpleError.Benign) so they can be logged less severely by logging middleware.

 A complete list of standard error codes can be found [here](https://github.com/lobocv/simplerr/blob/master/codes.go).

 # Basic usage

 ## Creating errors
-Errors can be created with `New(format string, args... interface{})`, which works similar to `fmt.Errorf` but instead returns a `*SimplerError`.
+Errors can be created with [`New(format string, args... interface{})`](https://pkg.go.dev/github.com/lobocv/simplerr#New), which works similar to `fmt.Errorf` but instead returns a `*SimplerError`.
 You can then chain mutations onto the error to add additional information.

 ```go
 userID := 123